the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 Just like with the PARKROYAL, WOHA managed to turn this hotel into another "urban oasis" (sorry for the tacky term!).
 And while the PARKROYAL has a nice little park as a neighbor, the **Oasia** is in the middle of Singapore's CBD in a relatively small plot.

-It is striking in many ways: from the red tones of the metal mesh facade to all the plants growing from the ground up all up to the top, and spilling out of huge holes throughout the building.
+It is striking in many ways: from the red tones of the metal mesh facade to all the plants growing from the ground up all up to the top and spilling out of huge holes throughout the building.
 These sky gardens span several floors and serve as the hotel lobby and common areas.

-The lobby is totally open, no air-conditioning, just the breeze passing through.
+The lobby is totally open, with no air-conditioning, just the breeze passing through.
 It is like being in a hotel lobby on the beach.
 In the mornings, people are doing some yoga in the grass in front of the lobby.
 In the higher sky garden, you can find a swimming pool and bar, also fully open.
 The room is definitely not the main attraction, as it is small, and the mesh facade does interfere with the guest's view to the outside.
 However, you'll want to stay as much as possible in the public areas as they are so special.

 <image-gallery folder="/guides/singapore/" prefix="oasia2" :num-images="3"/>